Never miss an important update |

 If you are asked to invest your pension money in any financial product or opportunity, get advice from a reputed financial expert or organisation.

-If you get any form of unexpected email or text message related to pension offers, ignore it.
+If you get any unexpected email or text message related to pension offers, ignore it.

-Do not discuss any of your financial plans with a stranger, even if the caller is known in your friend or family group.
+Do not discuss your financial plans with a stranger, even if the caller is known in your friend or family group.

-Check the FCA register to know more about the firm.
-Investors cannot get their money back if they are affiliated with unauthorised firms.
+Check the FCA register to learn more about the firm.
+Investors cannot get their money back if affiliated with unauthorised firms.
 Search for the company name, directors, and other details online to see if others have posted their concerns.
-Also, go through the FCA warning list to make out any risk to potential pension investment.
+Also, go through the FCA warning list to determine any risk to potential pension investment.

-One should not rush to make any financial decision, especially where the investors claim they are offering amazing deals.
-Be wary of investors who sound too good to be true and do not rush to decide.
+One should not rush to make any financial decision, especially when investors claim they offer amazing deals.
+Be wary of investors who sound too good to be true, and do not rush to decide.

-Always seek impartial advice from the reputed agency before making any changes in the previous pension arrangement.
+Always seek impartial advice from the reputed agency before changing the previous pension arrangement.

 If you suspect you have been scammed, contact the Consumer Helpline and fill in the reporting forms.